 This course is designed as an introduction to the world of dance.
 An overview of various dance forms (e.g. folk, jazz, modern, social) is given and the importance of developing dance technique in each form is emphasized.
 This course is particularly useful for future teachers and exercise leaders.
+May be repeated for credit up to three times.
 Three hours of lab.
-Course may be repeated for credit.